nck974/gpx-geo-filter/README.md

+# Deprecated

+This project has been deprecated in favour of a backend server that serves the gpx files: <https://github.com/nck974/where-have-i-been>

 # GPX Geo filter

 This project aims to provide a tool to quickly filter a big amount of gpx tracks to the tracks that are within the provided area.